 - A Personal Statement: A concise statement about how your background and life experiences, including social, economic, cultural, familial, education or other opportunities or challenges motivated your decision to pursue a graduate degree.

 - A Resume or Vita

-- For International Applicants only - Statement of Financial Proof and Bank Statement: For further information please visit the website Statement of Financial Proof, or contact the Office of Admissions at 517-355-8332.
+- For International Applicants only - Financial proof must be provided.
+For further information please visit the Graduate School website for International Applicants, or contact the Office of Admissions at 517-355-8332.

-4. Request ETS to send the following documents electronically directly to the Office of Admissions:
+4. Request Tester to send the following scores electronically directly to the Office of Admissions:

-- Graduate Record Examination Scores (GRE): When submitting scores please use the university code of 1465, not department code necessary.
+- Graduate Record Examination Scores (GRE): When submitting scores please use the university code of 1465, no department code necessary.

-- Official TOEFL scores “International Applicants ONLY”.
-Note: Your scores should be an average of 93 minimum with no sub-scores below 21.
+- English language tests for international students.
+Information regarding English proficiency requirements, waivers, and acceptable tests can be found on the Graduate School's English Language Competency page.
+Note: For TOEFL, your scores should be an average of 93 minimum with no sub-scores below 21.
+For IELTS, you should have an average score of 7 minimum.
 When submitting scores please use the university code of 1465 and department code of 83.

 5. Track the Status of your Application Online Using the University Application Portal.